CraftAcademyLabs/ca_course/rails_messaging.md

   end
 end
 ```
-Mailboxer's reply_to_conversation method makes replying to conversations a breeze.
+Mailboxer's `reply_to_conversation` method makes replying to conversations a breeze.
 It takes in a conversation and the message body and optionally a subject as arguments.
 If you want users to change the subject during reply, then remember to add the subject text field in the reply form and also in the reply_to_conversation method above as the third argument.

-DISPLAYING MESSAGES IN OUR MAILBOX FOLDERS
+###Displaying messages

 Our mailbox controller views are lonely and we need to show contents in each of them from which users can click on a snippet and view the full message.
 In this folders, we want to show a snippet of the last message in each unique conversation.